Orlan: Biography

-Since October 18, 2018, ORLAN is represented in France by the Ceysson & Bénétière Gallery in Paris.
+In 2013, she sued Lady Gaga for plagiarism linked to Born This Way, but lost both the initial case and appeal, being ordered to pay legal costs.

-In 2019, she was a member of the jury of the Opline Prize, the first online contemporary art prize.
+That year, she won the Grand Prix de la Réputation for internet visibility, alongside Philippe Starck and Yann Arthus-Bertrand.

-During the lockdown linked to the COVID-19 pandemic, she wrote her autobiography, '"Strip-Tease : tout sur ma vie, tout sur mon art" published by Gallimard in the collection Témoins de l'Art.
+During COVID-19 lockdowns, she wrote her autobiography, Strip-Tease : tout sur ma vie, tout sur mon art, published by Gallimard.

-On November 29, 2021, she was decorated with the National Order of the Legion of Honor to the rank of Knight by the Minister of Culture Roselyne Bachelot.
+On November 29, 2021, she was named a Knight of the Legion of Honor by Minister Roselyne Bachelot.

 The Reincarnation of Sainte-ORLAN

 In 1990, Orlan began The Reincarnation of Sainte-ORLAN.
 It involved a series of plastic surgeries through which the artist transformed herself into elements from famous paintings and sculptures of women.
 As a part of her "Carnal Art" manifesto, these works were filmed and broadcast in institutions throughout the world, such as the Centre Georges Pompidou in Paris and the Sandra Gehring Gallery in New York.

 Orlan picked these characters, "not for the canons of beauty they represent... but rather on account of the stories associated with them."